-Each county may submit 2 entries total from 50368, 50369
+Each county may submit 2 entries total from 50367, 50368, 50369; and 1 entry from 50370.

-Communications 1, 2, 3 (SF 50368)
+Communications 1 (SF 50368)

 For 1st year enrolled in project: Exhibit a binder portfolio showcasing at least three activities from the project manual.
 Show basic activities and anything that extended lessons.
 For 2nd and 3rd years in project: Include everything from earlier years' work and add a section showcasing at least four additional activities per year.